telerik/xamarin-forms-docs/controls/tabview/tabview-header-item.md

 title: TabViewHeaderItem
 page_title: TabViewHeaderItem
 description: TabViewHeaderItem
-slug: tabview-features-tabviewheader
+slug: tabview-header-item
-tags: tabviewheaderitem,header,
+tags: tabviewheaderitem, header,
-position: 1
+position: 4
 ---

 # TabViewHeaderItem

 The tab strip area of RadTabView contains a special toolbar panel that hosts all **TabViewHeaderItem** elements.
 The **RadTabView** control exposes a **Header** property which you can use to modify the header's appearance.
 Each individual **TabViewItem** has a **Header** property as well so you can set a specific **TabViewHeaderItem** for each tab.

 ## Setting the Header's Position